 About Rob Shaw

 In 2005, he won second place in the NBSC Oil Painter’s Invitational, an art show that traveled the state for a year.
-In 2008, Shaw won Best in Show (Professional Division) at the South Carolina State Fair for his piece ‘Green Mist on Gervais.’
+In 2008, Rob won Best in Show in the professional division of the South Carolina State Fair for his piece Green Mist on Gervais.
 In 2016, he was juried into ArtFields in Lake City.

 What Rob loves most about being an artist is “the challenge of taking a blank canvas and turning it into a work of art that people will enjoy for years to come.”
 Equally important to him are the relationships with other artists and art collectors.
 Rob Shaw continues to be a pillar of advocacy in the local West Columbia and art communities.